ginigangadharan/sitev2/_pages/ansible/ansible-faq.md

 ## Ansible - Frequently Asked Questions

+**Disclaimer:**

+This FAQ is a compilation of questions and answers gathered from various discussions.
+It also incorporates information from the [official Ansible FAQ](https://www.ansible.com/faq/).
+The answers are provided to the best of our ability based on currently available information.
+While we strive for accuracy, there's always a chance for improvement.
+If you have any further questions, discover an inaccuracy, or have additional topics you'd like covered, please don't hesitate to reach out to [gini@iamgini.com](mailto:gini@iamgini.com).

 ### What is Ansible?

 Ansible is an open-source automation tool used for configuration management, application deployment, orchestration, and task automation.
 It uses human-readable YAML templates to describe automation jobs, making it easy for anyone to understand and write Ansible playbooks.